malachyayala/congressional-speech-analysis/README.md

 ## System Architecture

 ### 1. Data Ingestion (The ETL Layer)
-The system aggregates data from two distinct sources into a unified `congress_master.db` SQLite warehouse:
+The system aggregates data from two distinct sources into a unified `congress_master.db` SQLite database:
 * **Historical (43rd–111th):** Parsed from the Stanford University Libraries Social Science Data Collection.
 * **Modern (112th–119th):** Sourced via the **GovInfo API**.
     * *Challenge:* The API enforces a limit of 36,000 requests/hour.